Work experience pathways

 These placements allow students to experience a range of duties and develop their skills and knowledge.

-Placements are unpaid and run for 5 days on a full time (5 consecutive business days) or part time (5 days spread over a maximum of 5 weeks) basis.
+Placements are unpaid and run for 5 days on a full time or part time basis.
+Full time placements run for 5 consecutive business days.
+Part time placements run for 5 days spread over a maximum of 5 weeks.

-Student Placements are offered to students enrolled in an Australian university to complete their mandatory work experience in a relevant area of the department.
+Student placements are for students enrolled in an Australian university to complete their mandatory work experience in a relevant area of our organisation.

 The placements are unpaid and count towards academic credits.

-To register your interest for a student placement in Allied Health, please email email@example.com
+To register your interest for a student placement, please email our Entry Level Pathways team.

-The department strongly supports workplace diversity and values the contribution of people from diverse backgrounds.
+We strongly support workplace diversity and value the contribution of people from diverse backgrounds.
 In particular, applications are encouraged from Aboriginal and Torres Strait Islander people, people with disability, and people from diverse cultural and linguistic backgrounds, including refugees and humanitarian entrant applicants.

-If you have any questions about work experience pathways please email email@example.com
+If you have any questions about work experience pathways, please email our Entry Level Pathways team.